 How Halloween became part of Swiss culture

 The Swiss calendar is packed with bizarre and often alarming traditions.
 Is there room for Halloween?
-Yes, say delighted children and pumpkin-sellers.
+Absolutely, say delighted children and pumpkin-sellers.
 Some neighbours and cultural purists are less sure.

 “Süsses oder Saures!”
 “Des bonbons ou un sort!”
 Thirty years ago, most Swiss wouldn’t have had a clue what was going on if they had opened their front door to find a couple of eight-year-olds, high on sugar and dressed as witches or skeletons, shrieking “trick or treat!”.